-What Is Kawasaki Disease?
+What is Kawasaki disease?

 Kawasaki disease can also cause problems with the heart, including:

 - Inflammation of a child’s blood vessels (vasculitis), especially their coronary arteries.
 The coronary arteries supply the heart with blood.
-Inflammation can lead to enlargement of these arteries.
+Inflammation can lead to enlargement of these arteries called aneurysms.
 Then a scar can form, narrowing the arteries.
 In the worst case, a clot can form in the arteries and block blood flow to the heart.

 This disease is named after the Japanese doctor who first identified it in 1967, Tomisaku Kawasaki.

 Kawasaki Disease at Seattle Children’s

 Our heart team has extensive experience with the diagnosis and treatment of children with Kawasaki disease.
 In a typical year, we see about 40 new children with this condition.
 We provide ongoing care to another 500 to 600 patients with Kawasaki disease.

 Timely evaluation and treatment are essential to prevent the most serious effects of Kawasaki disease.
 For this reason, our Kawasaki disease specialists make seeing children with symptoms of the condition a top priority.